kumarsaurabh20/bioaqua1/README.md

 2. Move the database.yml file from application root to bioaqua1/config directory
 3. Provide the username and password under the development environment.
 Make sure to follow the style while write the uasername and password.
 'Username{colon}{space}<username>'.
 4. check the database name (in development environment) in the database.yml file and create a database with the same name on your locally installed mysql database.
-5. run rake db:migrate or bundle exec rake db:migrate
+5. run 'rake db:migrate' or 'bundle exec rake db:migrate', just to make sure if the database connection is working fine.
 6. Please drop an email to kumarsaurabh20@gmail.com asking for seed data.
 Users are required to provide enough credentials to prove their genuinity.
 7. Once recieved, place the seed.rb file in bioaqua1/db/ folder.
 8. Run 'rake db:seed' or 'bundle exec rake db:seed'
-8. launch the application on http://localhost:3000 and login as partner1 with password p1.
+9. launch the application on http://localhost:3000 and login as partner1 with password p1.
+10. If you come across any installation related issue please contact on kumarsaurabh20@gmail.com or post your query on:  https://github.com/kumarsaurabh20/bioaqua1/issues

 OR

-for linux users, simply download the install.sh file and run in with adminitrative privilages in the system.
+for linux users, simply download the install.sh file and execute the file with adminitrative privilages.

 sudo ./install.sh <seed.rb>